When the ‘Seinfeld’ ’do goes from Jerry to Kramer, it’s time for a trim

 “Fine?”

 “It’s pretty short,” she said, flipping her fingers through my flattened bangs.
-“You might want to use some product.
+“You might want some product.
 It needs a little lift.
 Just a little more poof.”

 “You’ll get used to it,” I said.

 Boy, was I right.
-Looking through some pictures recently from a beach trip in 2018 Sharon began to laugh. … And laugh and laugh and laugh.
+Looking through pictures recently from a beach trip in 2018 Sharon began to laugh. … And laugh and laugh.
 It was our sunset-in-the-dunes family portrait — which apparently will not be framed unless I’m cropped out.

 “I never knew I was married to Kramer,” she finally managed to snort, referencing the “Seinfeld” character with the electric hairdo.